ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Darkside

-Your damage output is increased by 10%.
+Your Potency is increased by 10.

 ### Status: Defiance